-The Catholic Church believes that the joining of a man and a woman in matrimony is a sacred act.
+The Catholic Church believes that joining a man and a woman in matrimony is a sacred act.
 When this act takes place between two baptized Christians, it is a sacrament.
-If neither or only one of the persons is baptized, then the marriage is not a sacramental marriage, but is recognized as a sacred bond.
+If neither or only one of the persons is baptized, then the marriage is not a sacramental marriage but is recognized as a sacred bond.
 An annulment looks at whether or not a sacrament has taken place.
-When a marriage is declared to be ?null?, it doesn?t mean that a civil marriage didn?t take place, but rather that a sacrament didn?t take place.
+When a marriage is declared to be annulled, it doesn't mean that a civil marriage didn't occur, but rather that a sacrament didn't occur.

 Some commonly asked questions are answered below:

 No. Divorce in and of itself is not a sin.
 Divorced Catholics who have not remarried remain in good standing with the Church.

 What about our children?
 Does an annulment mean that our children are illegitimate in the eyes of the Church?